On day 61 of my 366-day self-care challenge, I explored my right to change my mind.

 Twenty years ago, this was me.
-I was just weeks away from high school graduation, and I would soon be a pre-med student at Kent State University.
+I was just weeks away from high school graduation, soon to be a pre-med student at Kent State University.

 Or so I thought.

 That all changed the moment I took my first nutrition class.
 Something shifted within me, and I felt an undeniable connection with what I was learning.
-Armed with the knowledge that there is real power in the choices we make about how we care for ourselves, I knew that I wanted to focus my life’s work on the preventive side of health care rather the treatment end.
+Armed with the knowledge that there is real power in the choices we make about how we care for ourselves, I knew that I wanted to focus my life’s work on the prevention side rather than the treatment side of health care.